 After setting up your desired options, press the “Update” button to save them.

 By moving from slow internet to fast internet, you can use the Transfer setting to increase upload and download speeds for Import to and Export from migrating sites to your preferred WordPress sites.

 2. Export Using Google Cloud Storage Extension

 You can initiate the export process using Google Cloud Storage extension from the Export option in the All-in-One WP Migration plugin menu:

-On the Export page, before you start the export process, there are some additional settings you can use for your backups:
+Before you begin the export process, on the Export page, there are some additional backup settings you can use:

 Using the Find and Replace fields, you can have the text in your current site replaced in your backup.
 Please remember that this change can affect your user access details to the site.
 Be careful what you replace.

-Once you have selected the Export from the above options, you can choose to create an archive using Google Cloud Storage from the dropdown menu:
+After selecting Export from the preceding options, you can choose to create an archive using Google Cloud Storage from the dropdown menu: